 If I thought this through a bit more, I would have purchased gold rhinestone trim from Micheal’s and glued it onto the button.
 Thereafter, I would have glued on black rhinestone trim to spell out “IGOR”.
 Learn from my mistakes folks.

 Do some of it yourself

 The Entire Suit

 UPDATE 8/21/20: I found this video that I think will be easier to follow than the text below.
 In the video, you will see Britt Jokes taking apart suits from the thrift store to achieve the IGOR look.

 Suit making on the fly not your cup of tea?
 If you have some sewing skills you can purchase a couple of suits on the cheap and modify them to achieve the look.

-Going for the red and pink number buy one red and one pink suit in the same size.
+If you are going for the red and pink suit, buy one red and one pink suit in the same size.
 Try to find a suit with pants with an elastic waist preferably.
-Buy a seam ripper and use it to cut out the threads that connect the left sleeve to the blazer.
+Buy a seam ripper (or a pair of scissors if you are in a pinch) and use it to cut out the threads that connect the left sleeve to the blazer.

 Use the same seam ripper to cut out the threads that hold the right leg of the red pant to the rest of the pants.
 This will leave you with one red left sleeve and one red right leg that are no longer attached to anything.
 They are ready to make moves and get sewn onto the pink suit.

 Just as you did with the left sleeve and right leg of the red suit, go ahead and remove the left sleeve and right leg of the pink suit.

 Now attach the red sleeve to the pink blazer and the red leg to the pink pants.